Highland Glenn Ranch is home to a flock of registered Shetland sheep. NASSA Flock # 2320; USDA Voluntary Scrapie Flock # WA4017.

 The meat falls into three main classes:

-Mutton is over two years old, the real gourmet mutton being a four or five year old sheep – not much appreciated in the U.S. thus very difficult to find, in Ireland it is considered essential for stewed or braised dishes.
+- Mutton is over two years old, the real gourmet mutton being a four or five-year-old sheep – not much appreciated in the U.S. and thus very difficult to find, in Ireland it is considered essential for stewed or braised dishes.
 It is best cooked slowly.
 Stews using dark ale are fabulous!